KSP-KOS/KOS/doc/source/structures/gui_widgets/slider.rst

         Note that despite the name, :attr:`MIN` doesn't have to be smaller than :attr:`MAX`.
-If :attr:`MIN` is larger than :attr:`MAX`, then that causes the slider to swapr their meaning, and reverse its direction.
+If :attr:`MIN` is larger than :attr:`MAX`, then that causes the slider to swap their meaning, and reverse its direction.
         (i.e. where numbers normally get larger when you slide to the right, inverting MIN and MAX causes the numbers to get larger when you slide to the left.)